AnderBiguri/AnderBiguri/README.md

  Hi, I’m @AnderBiguri,

+See my full profile in [my webpage](https://anderbiguri.github.io/), but in short:

  I have a PhD in tomographic reconstruction algorithms.
 I mostly focus on [Computed Tomography (CT)](https://en.wikipedia.org/wiki/CT_scan) but have also worked in [Positron Emission Tomography (PET)](https://en.wikipedia.org/wiki/Positron_emission_tomography) and a bit of [Electrical Impedance Tomography (EIT)](https://en.wikipedia.org/wiki/Electrical_impedance_tomography).